 STEVE INSKEEP, HOST:

 And let's talk more about the Newtown shootings.
 The National Rifle Association holds a news conference this morning.
-The gun rights organization has been largely silent since the shootings but is promising a major announcement.
+The gun rights organization has been largely silent since the shootings, but is promising a major announcement.
 The Motion Picture Association of America is also joining the discussion.
 Its chairman, Chris Dodd, says Hollywood wants to help America heal.
-Dodd did not specify exactly how the MPAA or Hollywood would do that, but film studios have so far tweaked their promotions of two violent films, delaying the premiere for Tom Cruise's latest action movie and cancelling the premiere of Quentin Tarantino's new movie.
+Dodd did not specify exactly how the MPAA or Hollywood would do that.
+But film studios have so far tweaked their promotions of two violent films - delaying the premiere for Tom Cruise's latest action movie, and canceling the premiere of Quentin Tarantino's new movie.

 DAVID GREENE, HOST:

-KIRK SIEGLER, BYLINE: Lieutenant Paul Vance of the Connecticut State Police was a fixture at briefings in the days immediately after the shootings.
+KIRK SIEGLER, BYLINE: Lt.
+Paul Vance, of the Connecticut State Police, was a fixture at briefings in the days immediately after the shootings.
 He was stoic and calm as he described the devastating episode.

-LIEUTENANT PAUL VANCE: On and off-duty troopers responded to the school and with Newtown police immediately upon arrival entered the school and began a complete active shooter search of the building.
+LT.
+PAUL VANCE: On- and off-duty troopers responded to the school; and with Newtown police, immediately upon arrival, entered the school and began a complete, active-shooter search of the building.

-SIEGLER: Many residents of Newtown have grown weary of grief, fear, and they're exhausted from the scrutiny of reporters who've come here from around the world.
+SIEGLER: Many residents of Newtown have grown weary - from grief, from fear - and they're exhausted from the scrutiny of reporters who have come here from around the world.

-TESS STOFKO: It gets better every day, but like still - it still really hurts sometimes and like we're trying to like think of them, like, and happy memories, you know.
+TESS: It gets better every day but like, still - it still really hurts sometimes.
+And like, we're trying to like, think of them like, in - with happy memories, you know.

 SIEGLER: Kirk Siegler, NPR News, Danbury, Connecticut.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.